-The six Greek organizations are made up of three fraternities: Delta Sigma Phi, Lambda Chi Alpha, and Tau Kappa Epsilon, and three sororities: Delta Delta Pi, Delta Zeta, and Phi Omega.
+The five Greek organizations are made up of two fraternities: Lambda Chi Alpha, and Tau Kappa Epsilon, and three sororities: Delta Delta Pi, Delta Zeta, and Phi Omega.
 All of these chapters are a part of the Greek Council, which is a group whose purpose is to develop and maintain Greek Life and community relations at the highest level of accomplishment both on campus and within the greater community.
 These organizations, as part of the Greek Council, are guided by six core values: community, diversity, excellence, leadership, scholarship, and service.

 Fraternity and Sorority Recruitment occur twice a year, once at the beginning of the fall semester for upper-class and transfer students, and once at the beginning of the spring semester for freshman, upper-class, and transfer students.